ZhgChg.Li

 if operation == .pop {

-return //UIViewControllerAnimatedTransitioning animation to apply when returning
+return // UIViewControllerAnimatedTransitioning animation to apply on pop

 } else if operation == .push {

-return //UIViewControllerAnimatedTransitioning animation to apply when pushing
+return // UIViewControllerAnimatedTransitioning animation to apply on push

 }